gajus/eslint-plugin-jsdoc/.README/rules/require-param.md

 parameters.

 Note that the `/` delimiters are optional, but necessary to add flags.

+Defaults to using (only) the `u` flag, so to add your own flags, encapsulate your expression as a string, but like a literal, e.g., `/^object$/ui`.

 You could set this regular expression to a more expansive list, or you could restrict it such that even types matching those strings would not